seva100/optic-nerve-cnn/README.md

 Built with Python 2.7 and Keras.

-See *scripts* folder for clarification of usage.
-Data should be recreated with *scripts/Organize datasets.ipynb* notebook.
+See *scripts* folder for notebooks for training with clarification of usage.
+HDF5 datasets should be recreated with *scripts/Organize datasets.ipynb* notebook.